- By: Maddie Laberge

 (Part 1 of 3)

-As many of us venture through the year of 2021, we look to find our footing in this ever changing sea of information we are currently living in.
+As many of us venture through the year of 2021, we look to find our footing in this ever-changing sea of information we are currently living in.
 I think that many of us can agree: one of the things we have missed most during the last year and a half is a sense of connection.
 We have spent a lot of time isolated from our friends and family, and a Zoom call simply could not take the place of a warm hug and a cup of tea with a loved one.

 Did you have moments of feeling a little lost?

 When I asked the staff of talented women at Wild Rose College to tell me about themselves and their lives, I saw a pattern emerge.
 One of strength, yes, but it was lined with a feeling of being disconnected during the pandemic.
 We in the herbal community take our connections pretty seriously!
 Our connections to people, to ourselves, and of course to the plants.
 We long to connect with you as well!
-We love sharing stories with our fellow like-minded individuals on their herbal journey.
+We love sharing stories with our fellow like-minded individuals on their herbal journeys.

-And that is why the Wild Rose women decided to open up and share some personal experiences; so that we can connect with our community of herb lovers, healers, and emerging heroes that are finding their calling through the Wild Rose College.
+And that is why the Wild Rose women decided to open up and share some personal experiences; so that we can connect with our community of herb lovers, healers, and emerging heroes that are finding their calling through Wild Rose College.

 It wasn’t all flowers and rainbows over the last year!
 Many of us had to address our mental health.
 It was no exception for these ladies.

 “My biggest mental health struggles were not having anything to look forward to.
 No activities, no volunteering, no herb gatherings, no live music, no date nights out.
-Being new to the city I live in, it was near impossible to make new local connections outside of walking my dog in my neighbourhood.
+Being new to the city I live in, it was near impossible to make new local connections outside of walking my dog in my neighborhood.
 I love to travel, and my family and most of my friends all live out of province.
 Those were serious blows to mental health, and I know that was universal for many.”

 Farrah (Wild Rose Manager) echoed Chelsey’s sentiment: “I am an Aquarius… and we like our independence 😉 The biggest struggle for me was finding somewhere in my busy household to decompress and be alone to recharge my batteries.”